-In an effort to keep up a strong tradition of high quality and innovative education, the Department of Mechanical Engineering has developed a new first- and second-year course sequence.
-Design-based SPIRAL Learning curriculum is funded by a grant from the National Science Foundation.
-The new curriculum introduces students to the complex and multifaceted nature of professional engineering practice.
-It integrates a variety of engineering topics such as:
+In an effort to keep up a strong tradition of high quality and innovative education, the Department of Mechanical Engineering has developed curriculum that introduces students to the complex and multifaceted nature of professional engineering practice.
+Our program integrates engineering science and design in the following core ME courses:

-- First-Year: Introduction to Robotic Systems Design I & II; Statics and Strengths
+- First-Year: Introduction to Design for Engineering Systems; Computer Problem Solving for Engineering Systems; Statics and Strengths

-- Third-Year: Mechatronics I & II; Strengths II; Design Mechatronics Eleements; Heat Transfer; Fluids; Thermo II
+- Third-Year: Mechatronics I & II; Strengths II; Design of Mechanical Elements; Heat Transfer; Fluid Mechanics; Thermodynamics II

 “Research suggests that an integrated approach to engineering education will produce students who are more confident in their engineering abilities,” says Tim Ameel, department chair.